dgamboa/writing-stage/wallet-tutorial-text.md

 ### Challenge
 If you haven't already, open the app in your browser at [http://localhost:3000](http://localhost:3000).
 You'll notice the frontend offers the user the ability to create a new wallet.
 Clicking on `Create New Wallet` routes the user to a generate page signaling to our user that by clicking `Generate`, the app will generate a key phrase (i.e. create a wallet).
 But when we click `Generate`, nothing shows up in the phrase container.

 For the app to work, we need to implement a function that generates a phrase and uses it to create a wallet when this page renders.
-Navigate to `pages/phrase.tsx` and follow the steps included as comments to finish writing the function.
+Navigate to `pages/phrase.tsx` in your editor and follow the steps included as comments to finish writing the function.
 We include a description along with a link to the documentation you need to review in order to implement each line.
 The relevant code block is also included in [Listing 1.3]() below.

-***Listing 1.3
+***Listing 2.1
 ```
 --> code here
 ```